Why Use Laravel Socialite for Facebook Authentication in Laravel 11?

 Client OAuth Settings Add OAuth Redirect URI in the Facebook/Meta Admin.

-6 Configure Facebook App Credentials
+6 Configure Facebook Credentials in Laravel

 Insert the Client ID and Client Secret key and redirect URI into the .env file, Which we obtained from previous step FACEBOOK_CLIENT_ID and FACEBOOK_CLIENT_SECRET.
 Additionally, include a new key in the .env file called FACEBOOK_REDIRECT_URI and populate it with the callback URI used in the Facebook API Console.